Are you wondering how the top two transportation network companies: Lyft vs Uber stack up against each other?

 Uber vs Lyft is one of the hottest topics in the transportation industry.

-In conclusion, each company has their own unique advantages.
+In conclusion, each company has its own unique advantages.

 Using Lyft or Uber is much easier than hailing a taxi on crowded corners.